singnet/dnn-model-services/README.md

 $ snet service init
 Please provide values to populate your service.json file

-Choose a name for your service: (default: "BasicService")
+Choose a name for your service: (default: "service") BasicService
 Choose the path to your service's spec directory: (default: "service_spec/")

 Choose an organization to register your service under: (required)